yzr456/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.

-* Items in curved brackets are optional.<br>
+* Items in square brackets are optional.<br>
-  e.g. `setpayment INDEX status/STATUS (start/DAY)` can be used as `setpayment 1 status/OVERDUE start/1` or as `setpayment 1 status/OVERDUE`.
+  e.g. `setpayment INDEX status/STATUS [start/DAY]` can be used as `setpayment 1 status/OVERDUE start/1` or as `setpayment 1 status/OVERDUE`.

 * Items with `…`​ after them can be used multiple times.<br>
   e.g. `addsubject INDEX sub/SUBJECT…​` can be used as `addsubject 1 sub/MATH`, `addsubject 1 sub/MATH sub/ENG` etc.